smcclab/smc-course/_lectures/01-lens-welcome.md

 how is this going to work?

-{% endcomment %}
----

-### Step 1:
+## Step 1:

-Level up music computing skills
+Level up _music computing_ skills

-Three workshops weeks with lab-style exercises and short lectures:
+- A workshop each week.

+- Particularly focussed for the first 8 weeks of the course.

-- digital synthesis
+- Learn about digital synthesis and computer music in *Pd*

-- algorithmic composition

-- new interface design

----
+- Then reinforce and extend your knowledge by live-coding in *extempore*

-### Step 2:
+## Step 2:

 Work on a project.

 - Choose a main project to work on over the semester.

-- Develop a proposal/rationale for the midsemester break

-- Write a process diary every other week (for submission at end of semester).

-- Great to choose something **collaborative**.

----

-### Step 3:
+## Step 3:

 Perform it!